martinapugliese/tales-science-data/README.md

 I've decided to give forms to a rather disorderly collection of notes I had about data science & all sorts of related areas, so here it how this project has generated.
 You can read more in the Meta page about the how's and the why's of this.

-## Sections

 ### Meta and Resources

 _How this whole thing has started, if you really are interested, plus some awesome resources found on the web._

 ### Probability, Statistics & Data Analysis